dor-amar/python-devops-course/modules/python-basics/files.md

 ### Example: Working with Files

-Let’s walk through a real-world example of working with files.
+Let's walk through a real-world example of working with files.
 Suppose you have a text file called `students.txt` that contains a list of student names, one per line.
 You want to read this file, count the number of students, and then write this count to a new file called `count.txt`.

 **students.txt:**